Wang Yibo: 2020–2022: Mainstream popularity

 In June 2021, Wang played the role of Jiang Xianyun, a Chinese historical figure, in the episode The Choice (抉择) of the movie series Faith Makes Great (理想照耀中国).
 In the same month, Wang was chosen as one of the nine individuals appearing in Youku's serial documentary My Legacy and I Season 2, which follows the life and work of nine Chinese outstanding performers in their fields over the past two and half years.

-Wang is set to play as a policeman in the crime detective drama series Being a Hero alongside Chen Xiao, directed by Fu Dongyu.
-He is also starring as Baili Hongyi in the period mystery drama series Luoyang alongside Huang Xuan and Victoria Song.